-2.2.6 Application of Document
+2.2.5 Application of Document

-Further information about segregated funds is located in section 12.2 - Product Specific Considerations under section 12.2 entitled "Segregated Funds".
-Sections 3 to 11 of this document focus on a discussion of requirements for TCR reporting from an investment fund perspective but are generally applicable with appropriate modification to segregated funds.
+Further information about Segregated Funds is located in section 12.3 - Product Specific Considerations under section 12.3 entitled "Segregated Funds".
+Sections 3 to 11 of this document focus on a discussion of requirements for TCR reporting from an investment fund perspective but some brief notes are also included about applicability to Segregated Funds and the sections are generally applicable with appropriate modification to Segregated Funds.